bg-write/candyfloss-flask/README.md

 ## Candyfloss Explained in One Minute

-**Candyfloss** is a digital daily newspaper curating the best music news and longform writing (and occasional sports link).
+**Candyfloss** is a digital daily newspaper curating the best music news and longform writing.
 Now you don't need Twitter to keep up on the music world.
 Candyfloss's styling is inspired by the print covers of the London Review of Books and has a strict cut-off point to fight against the endless scroll.

 Candyfloss displays the 50 most recent links from several outlets (full list below) and is set to refresh at the top of every hour.
 All you have to do is open Candyfloss, click on the links, and enjoy!